From Struggles to Freedom: My Journey From Employee to Freelance

 After dedicating a decade to my former employer, August 2022 marked a turning point for me.
 I traded in my employee badge for the liberating title of freelancer, officially beginning my new journey.
 This transformative decision was sparked by two significant events in my life: the birth of my precious daughter and witnessing the thriving freelance success of old colleagues.
 I felt an undeniable need for change, a leap of faith that was both exhilarating and necessary.

-For three years before this decision, I started to feel a bit stuck in my role, as if I was stuck in the movie Groundhog Day, always the same.
+For three years before this decision, I began to feel a bit stuck in my role, as if I were stuck in the movie Groundhog Day, repeating the same day over and over.
 I was really hoping for some fresh challenges and new opportunities to help me grow!
 While my job was secure, the repetitive nature of my responsibilities gradually eroded my enthusiasm.
 The excitement and creativity that once fueled my work had diminished, leaving me yearning for challenges that would reignite my professional spark.

 The Spark